 3. Find a location for your preschool

 Are you opening a small, home-based preschool, looking to rent an existing preschool facility, or starting a preschool from scratch with a brand new facility?
 In any case, you’ll need to find a home for your preschool.
-Check your city’s zoning laws and preschool licensing guidelines when you’re making this decision to be sure your location is compliant.
+Check your city’s zoning laws and preschool licensing guidelines when making this decision to be sure your location is compliant.